Claiming the Standard Deduction? Here Are 10 Tax Breaks For Middle-Class Families in 2025

 • You don’t need to be enrolled half-time, and the coursework can be used to improve job skills (instead of a degree program).
 You can also be a graduate student.

-• Books, tuition, and fees may be qualified expenses if purchased from the educational institution as a condition of enrollment.
+• Books, tuition, and fees might be qualified expenses if purchased from the educational institution as a condition of enrollment.
 Room and board, insurance, and transportation are not considered qualifying expenses for purposes of the LLC.

-Also, while the credit isn’t refundable, it is worth up to $2,000 per tax return (20% of $10,000 of qualified education expenses).
+While the credit isn’t refundable, it is worth up to $2,000 per tax return (20% of $10,000 of qualified education expenses).

 *Note: “Income” for the LLC is based on a taxpayer’s modified adjusted gross income (MAGI).